 Textbook and Supplies

-All textbooks, workbooks, items, and electronic devices purchased through the Learning Fund are the property of Epic Charter Schools.
-When a unit or course is finished, if the textbook and any items are obsolete, or if a student leaves Epic Charter Schools, all materials must be returned to the school.
+All textbooks, workbooks, items, and electronic devices purchased through the Learning Fund are the property of EPIC Charter Schools.
+When a unit or course is finished, if the textbook and any items are obsolete, or if a student leaves EPIC Charter Schools, all materials must be returned to the school.
 If any of the textbooks/items cannot be reused due of abuse, the parent will be charged to replace the textbook/items.

-Graduate Support Manager Responsibilities
+Graduate Support Specialist Responsibilities

 Grade Promotion Policy

 Elementary and Middle School grade promotion from one grade to the next shall be based on the following criteria:

 - Completion of the curriculum with a grade of 60% or higher – All Subjects.